datawire/teletun/README.md

      pod that the client "replaces".
    * This is because we want Kubernetes (not the VPN server) to be responsible for adding hosts to the cluster network.

+### Why does it have to handle traffic in both directions?

+ - Because it acts at L3, not L4.
+We don't have a concept of connections in order to know how to route the inbound part of an outbound TCP connection.

 ## Known problems (things that should be fixed):